 HaCaT and HDFs cells were cultured until 70~80% confluence, trypsinized cells were plated in 96-well plates at a density of 4,000 cells per well.
 Briefly, hBM-MSCs-Ex purified and characterization as per previously published methods .
 The cells were treated with either hBM-MSCs-Ex (25 μg/mL) or PBS (control) (Invitrogen, Shanghai, China), then followed by incubated at 37°C with 5% CO2 for 5 days.
-The cell viability was determined by 10% CCK-8 solution (Sigma, San Francisco, U.S.), the cultures were incubated for 30 min at 37°C in 5% CO2, and corresponding OD value was measured at the 490 nm wavelength.
+The cell viability was determined by CCK-8 kit (Sigma, San Francisco, U.S.), and corresponding OD value measured at the 490 nm wavelength.
+Result expressed as

 Immunofluorescence staining (IF)